-- 1.1.31 Following the call for sites and collation of potential sites from the various sources outlined above, we will undertake an initial sift to exclude sites that are not considered to have any reasonable development potential, and in doing this will have regard to national and local policies and designations. - 1.1.32 We will exclude any sites that fall below the site size threshold of 0.2 hectares or 5 dwellings and it is proposed that in addition we will also exclude sites at the first stage if: - They are not within the study area (South Lakeland district excluding the National Parks, and the Arnside and Silverdale AONB in terms of new site suggestions). - Development on the site was complete before 31 March 2020 (e.g. in the case of 2009 SHLAA sites or current Local Plan allocations). - They are located wholly or mainly within an international or national nature designation (Special Protection Area, Special Area of Conservation, Ramsar Site, SSSI, National Nature Reserve). - They are located wholly or mainly within limestone pavement order designations, local geological sites, ancient woodland, priority habitats, local nature reserves or County Wildlife Sites. - E They are greenfield and located in flood zone 3. - In the open countryside, and:
+- 1.1.32 Following the collation of potential sites from the various sources outlined above, we will undertake an initial sift to exclude sites that are not considered to have any reasonable development potential, and in doing this will have regard to national and local policies and designations. - 1.1.33 We will exclude any sites that fall below the site size threshold of 0.2 hectares or 5 dwellings for residential sites and 0.25 hectares/500sqm floorspace for employment sites, and it is proposed that in addition we will also exclude sites at the first stage if: - They are not within the study area (South Lakeland district excluding the National Parks, and the Arnside and Silverdale AONB in terms of new site suggestions). - Development on the site was complete before 31 March 2020 (e.g. in the case of 2009 SHLAA sites or current Local Plan allocations). - They are located wholly or mainly within an international or national nature designation (Special Protection Area, Special Area of Conservation, Ramsar Site, SSSI, National Nature Reserve). - They are located wholly or mainly within limestone pavement order designations, local geological sites, ancient woodland, priority habitats, local nature reserves or County Wildlife Sites. - They are greenfield and located in flood zone 3 and being proposed for residential development. - They are residential proposals located within the open countryside, and: